tencentyun/intlcloud-documents/yehe_doc/通信服务/即时通信 IM/SDK 下载/更新日志（Web & 小程序）_intl_en.md

 - When messages fail to be sent, the SDK returns the actual error codes and error messages.
 - When [logout](https://imsdk-1252463788.file.myqcloud.com/IM_DOC/Web/SDK.html#logout) is called, only the message channel of the current instance logs out.
 - When a callback function passed in by the access side is encapsulated for security purposes and the logic of the callback function is incorrect, errors can be captured and located quickly.
-- The SDK outputs error messages in Chinese when [IM server side error codes](https://intl.cloud.tencent.com/document/product/1047/34348#.EF.BC.88.E4.BA.8C.EF.BC.89.E6.9C.8D.E5.8A.A1.E7.AB.AF.E7.9A.84.E9.94.99.E8.AF.AF.E7.A0.81) appear.
+- The SDK provides Chinese error information when [IM server-side error codes](https://intl.cloud.tencent.com/document/product/1047/34348) are received.

 **Fixed**
-- Messages were occasionally lost when the WeChat Mini Program went to the foreground after staying in the background for a long time.
+- Messages were lost occasionally when the WeChat Mini Program went to the foreground after staying in the background for a long time.
 - [TIM.EVENT.CONVERSATION_LIST_UPDATED](https://imsdk-1252463788.file.myqcloud.com/IM_DOC/Web/module-EVENT.html#.CONVERSATION_LIST_UPDATED) was triggered several times when a message was sent.
-- The SDK reported errors when files, such as images, were uploaded if [registerPlugin](https://imsdk-1252463788.file.myqcloud.com/IM_DOC/Web/SDK.html#registerPlugin) was not called or incorrect parameters were entered.
+- The SDK reported errors when files such as images were uploaded if [registerPlugin](https://imsdk-1252463788.file.myqcloud.com/IM_DOC/Web/SDK.html#registerPlugin) was not called or incorrect parameters were entered.
 - Long polling did not stop after a [TIM.TYPES.GRP_AVCHATROOM](https://imsdk-1252463788.file.myqcloud.com/IM_DOC/Web/module-TYPES.html#.GRP_AVCHATROOM) group was disbanded.
-- When "multi-instance" or "multi-client" login was enabled, other instances or clients failed to receive messages after a web instance logged out.
+- When "multi-instance" or "multi-client" login was enabled, other instances or clients failed to receive messages after a web instance was logged out.
-- The SDK occasionally reported errors due to the structure of pulled conversion lists.
+- The SDK reported errors occasionally due to the structure of session lists that were pulled.

 ### 2.2.1 @2019.11.28
 **Changed**